EmperorDPengin/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [x] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [x] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [x] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?

+    A. a bridge between JS and HTML and its Styles.
+To allow for more flexibility for editing.

 2. What is an event?

+    A. a piece of code that help HTML do more and react to the user

 3. What is an event listener?

+    A. the ability to make HTML markup store and sue behaviour when specifically commanded

 4. Why would we convert a NodeList into an Array?

+    A. for when we want to use Array functions like, .map() .filter() and .forEach()

 5. What is a component?

+    A. a component is something that is part of the HTML, either a collection or a single element can be a component. a part of a whole.